djbpitt/russian-nlp/README.md

 See also spaCy + Stanza (formerly StanfordNLP) <https://github.com/explosion/spacy-stanza>, a wrapper for using Stanford models (<https://stanfordnlp.github.io/stanfordnlp/>) from inside spaCy.

+A custom tokenizer for adjusting errata in spaCy's tokenization of Russian: https://github.com/aatimofeev/spacy_russian_tokenizer

 ## Slovnet

 Slovnet (<https://github.com/natasha/slovnet>) is part of the Natasha